ubc-micromet/ubc-micromet_Site_Archived/docs/BB_Site_Map.md

 # Bunrs Bog Field Site Map

 This map shows our field sites in Burns Bog.
-You can use this map to navigate the Bog on mobile by opening it in a [new tab](https://ubc-micromet.github.io/FieldSiteMaps/).
+You can use it to navigate within the Bog on a mobile device by opening it in a [new tab](https://ubc-micromet.github.io/FieldSiteMaps/).

 <div style="overflow: hidden;
   padding-top: 56.25%;